 A Connecticut native and a NYU alum with a degree in business and entertainment, Robert has parlayed her talent into global cities, including Berlin, Tokyo and Bali to name a few.

 Robert was styled here by Bianca Arielle Bailey wearing Kim Shui, an apt choice given the New York label’s flair for capturing the cool vibe of the City’s party and club scene.
 Photography by Derek Anthony Welte.

-Check out our exchange with the 25-year old Robert below.
+Check out our exchange with Robert below.

 Snobette: What would you say is the summer anthem of 2017?

 Robert: “I generally don’t take requests.
 It kind of feels like being told what to do by a backseat driver who doesn’t have a license.
 At the same time, I am always working with the crowd to create the experience.”

 Snobette: What is your personal anthem/fave song of all time?

 Robert: “I find a way to work TLC’s ‘No Scrubs’ into nearly every set.”